nebkat/nlohmann-json/docs/mkdocs/docs/features/binary_formats/bjdata.md

     in optimized arrays to designate binary data.
 This means that, unlike UBJSON, binary data can be both serialized and deserialized.

+    To preserve compatibility with BJData Draft 2, the Draft 3 optimized binary array must be explicitly enabled using the `version` parameter of [`to_bjdata`](../../api/basic_json/to_bjdata.md).

+    In Draft2 mode (default), if the JSON data contains the binary type, the value stored as a list of integers, as suggested by the BJData documentation.
+In particular, this means that the serialization and the deserialization of JSON containing binary values into BJData and back will result in a different JSON object.

     [BJDataBinArr]: https://github.com/NeuroJSON/bjdata/blob/master/Binary_JData_Specification.md#optimized-binary-array)

 ??? example